gaois/documental/docs/data/logainm/v0.9/data.en.md

 public: true
 ---

-**Note:** The Logainm API in now in **public beta release**.
-While the v0.9 API is generally stable breaking changes are possible in advance of a v1.0 release.
+**Note:** The Logainm API is now in **public beta release**.
+While the v0.9 API is generally stable, breaking changes are possible in advance of a v1.0 release.
 We welcome feedback at <gaois@dcu.ie>.

 This document describes the data structure of the results made available via the Logainm Application Programming Interface (API).
 Logainm is a comprehensive management system for data, archival records and placenames research conducted by the Government of Ireland.
-For general information regarding the API and for developer guidelines please consult the [developer documentation](../api).
+For general information regarding the API and for developer guidelines, please consult the [developer documentation](../api).

 ## `placeList`